jagatsingh/simple_hadoop/README.md

 * Clone this repo
 * Download the binaries and Virtual Image Box from net

+To do this , change the apache mirror to nearest one to you.
+Open install_config.txt

 Open the setup.sh file from scripts directory.
 Comment out the tools which you want to try out.

 After this just do